-The recipe on Half Baked Harvest also claims that the recipe only takes 45 minutes but we’ve found that it’s best to let the sauce reduce to a thicker consistency almost like a gravy which takes closer to an hour and a half.
+The recipe on Half Baked Harvest also claims that the recipe only takes 45 minutes but we’ve found that it’s best to let the sauce reduce to a thicker consistency almost like a Jamaican food gravy, which takes closer to an hour and a half.

 It’s funny to me that coq au vin has become synonymous in my mind with comfort food despite the fact that I don’t really know if I had ever eaten it until cooking this recipe.
 I don’t remember eating it growing up and I’ve had very few experiences in French restaurants.

-But although these chefs brought French cuisine into American homes, I think coq au vin has for the most part remained that difficult to pronounce and even more difficult to make French meal for most Americans.
+But although these chefs brought French cuisine into American homes, I think coq au vin has for the most part remained that difficult to pronounce and even more difficult to make French meals for most Americans.
 I had certainly never attempted it at home because I assumed it would take upwards of three to four hours.
-But that’s why this recipe is the perfect!
-It may be cheating but it sure is delicious.
+But that’s why this recipe is perfect!